NeethushreeS/daily_routine/README.md

 # daily_routine
-this project is based on the data collected by recording the practices i try to follow regularly
+A set of projects that are based on the data collected by keep track of the practices i try to follow regularly.

-i took up this project to learn coding. the logic behind this initiative is working on projects that use my own personal data will motivate me to keep up with consistency and help me gain insights on essence of coding.
+I took up this initiative to learn machine learning algorithms specifically deep learning.
+The logic behind this initiative is working on projects that use my own personal data will motivate me to keep up with consistency and help me gain momentum to master AI to solve real-world problems.

+TYPE OF DATA                                REAL WORLD OBJECT                                 DATASET IMAGES                                         FOOD
+   TEXT                                          JOURNAL
+   AUDIO                                      SONG RECORDING